WPManageNinja/fluent-affiliate-docs/guide/integrations/easy-digital-downloads-integration-with-fluentaffiliate.md

 This guide will walk you through how to connect Easy Digital Downloads with FluentAffiliate step by step.

 > [!NOTE]
+> Easy Digital Downloads is a pro feature of FluentAffiliate.
+To use it, you need FluentAffiliate Pro.
+>
 > Before you begin, please ensure that both the Easy Digital Downloads and FluentAffiliate plugins are installed and activated on your WordPress site.

 ## Enable the EDD Integration